MicrosoftDocs/architecture-center/docs/example-scenario/cobalt/cobalt-technical-paper.md

 * Automated unit and integration tests.

 A good example of a simple template is [az-hello-world](https://github.com/microsoft/cobalt/tree/master/infra/templates/az-hello-world).
-The developers intended the **az-hello-world** template to be a reference for running a single public Linux Container within an [Azure Appl Service Plan](https://azure.microsoft.com/pricing/details/app-service/plans/).
+The developers intended the **az-hello-world** template to be a reference for running a single public Linux Container within an [Azure App Service Plan](https://azure.microsoft.com/pricing/details/app-service/plans/).
 This particular template creates an Azure environment with our smallest infrastructure footprint and is the recommended template highlighted in our [quickstart guide](https://github.com/microsoft/cobalt/blob/master/docs/2_QUICK_START_GUIDE.md).
 This screenshot shows a list of the files:

 :::image type="content" source="./media/hello-world-template-set.png" alt-text="Screenshot of typical template structure.":::

 Developers wrote the template files in HashiCorp Configuration Language (HCL).
-Its the Terraform configuration language.
+It's the Terraform configuration language.
 HCL files have the file extension `.tf`.
-Each template consists of Terraform modules that handle provisioning the services required by the deployed application.
-These include such services as those needed for scalable application deployments, application and infrastructure observability (monitoring), security, and other isolated application dependencies for things like storage, VNet integration, and CosmosDB.
+Each template consists of Terraform modules that handle provisioning the services required by the deployed application including the services needed for:

+* Scalable application deployments.

+* Application and infrastructure observability and monitoring.

+* Security and compliance.

+* Other isolated application dependencies for things like:

+  * Storage.

+  * VNet integration.

+  * Azure CosmosDB.

 Here, you'll see the template structure for the [az-isolated-service-single-region](https://github.com/microsoft/cobalt/tree/master/infra/templates/az-isolated-service-single-region) template.
 It's a mapping of Cobalt modules to Azure services and features.
 Cobalt templates can use any of several Terraform modules.
 Cobalt uses them to provision services provided by Azure.
 The following diagram illustrates these modules and how they map to Azure services and features according to the topology discussed below in [Deployment Topology](#deployment-topology):